Hydrochloric Acid Food Chemical Codex Grade

 synthesis in the United States.

-- FDA registered facility for food and drugs
+- FDA registered and inspected facility for food and drugs

 - Food Safety Modernization Act (FSMA) Compliant